-FORWARD-LOOKING STATEMENTS
+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-This prospectus supplement, the accompanying prospectus and the information incorporated by reference in this prospectus supplement and accompanying prospectus includes and incorporates by reference forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or Exchange Act, that are based on our management's beliefs and assumptions and on information currently available to our management.
+This prospectus supplement, the accompanying prospectus and the SEC filings that are incorporated by reference into this prospectus supplement and the accompanying prospectus contain or incorporate by reference forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or Exchange Act, that are based on our management's beliefs and assumptions and on information currently available to our management.
 Forward-looking statements include information concerning our possible or assumed future results of operations, business strategies, financing plans, competitive position, industry environment, potential growth opportunities and the effects of competition.
-Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates," "believes," "could," "seeks," "estimates," "expects," "intends," "may," "plans," "potential," "predicts, "projects," "should," "will," "would" or similar expressions and the negatives of those terms.
-Although we believe that we have a reasonable basis for each forward-looking statement contained and incorporated by reference included in this prospectus supplement, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
-The sections in this prospectus supplement entitled "Risk Factors," in "Part I-Item 1A-Risk Factors" of our most recent report on Form 10-K or "Part II-Item 1A-Risk Factors" in our Quarterly Reports on Form 10-Q which is incorporated by reference in this prospectus supplement as well as other disclosures included in this prospectus supplement, discuss some of the factors that could contribute to these differences.
+Forward-looking statements include statements that are not historical facts and can be identified by terms such as "anticipates, "believes," "could," "seeks, "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would" or similar expressions and the negatives of those terms.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this prospectus supplement, the accompanying prospectus and the SEC filings that are incorporated by reference into this prospectus supplement and the accompanying prospectus, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
+The sections in this prospectus supplement captioned "Risk Factors" and in the sections of our Annual Report on Form 10-K captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business," and in the sections of our Quarterly Reports on Form 10-Q captioned "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as other sections in such documents, discuss some of the factors that could contribute to these differences.